 Wrapping it up

-They say good things don’t come that easy in life?
-But hey, now that was pretty simple, wasn’t it?
+That was pretty simple, wasn’t it?
 Even though the chances were slim, if you faced any issues while making changes in the font registry in Windows 10, you can revert back to the system restore point you created in the start.
 But if you were able to successfully change the default font you’ll now be loving the new look your system just got.
 We really hope you were able to make the most out of this article.
 Let us know how it went for you in the comment box.